John White Howell: Biography

 He was a member of the board of managers of the Howard Savings Institution of Newark, New Jersey; a trustee of the Newark (New Jersey) Museum Association, and the Marcus L. Ward Home, at Maplewood, New Jersey; a fellow of the American Institute of Electrical Engineers and the American Association for the Advancement of Science, and a member of the Illuminating Engineering Society, Franklin Institute, International Electro-Technical Commission, American Society of Mechanical Engineers, Edison Pioneers (president, 1923–1924), Theta Xi, the Essex and Essex County Country clubs of Newark, Adirondack League Club of Herkimer County, New York, Maidstone Club at Easthampton, Long Island, New York, and the Mid-Pines Country Club of Knollwood, North Carolina.

+Personal life and death

-Mr. Howell was an Episcopalian in religion and for many years was a vestryman of Grace Church in Newark.
+Howell was an Episcopalian in religion and for many years was a vestryman of Grace Church in Newark.
 Politically he was an independent.

-Modest, generous, gentle, Mr. Howell was everywhere recognized as a master of his art, who never lost his leadership through over a half a century of fruitful activity and who retained always the friendship of Thomas Edison.

-He was married twice: (1) in Newark, New Jersey, January 25, 1889, to Mary Cortlandt, daughter of Edward Cortlandt Drake, a merchant, of that place; she died in 1890; (2) in Newark, New Jersey, April 23, 1895 to Frederica Burckle, daughter of Robert Gilchrist, lawyer and attorney general of New Jersey.
+He was married twice; first in Newark, New Jersey on January 25, 1889, to Mary Cortlandt, daughter of Edward Cortlandt Drake, a merchant, of that place.
+She died in 1890.
+On April 23, 1895, in Newark, New Jersey, he married Frederica Burckle, daughter of Robert Gilchrist, lawyer and attorney general of New Jersey.
 By the second marriage he had five children; Frederica Burckle, wife of Albert Blake Williams; John White; Jane Augusta Appleton, wife of Elijah Parish Lovejoy; Cornelia Margaret, wife of Nathan Comfort Starr, and Robert Gilchrist Howell.

-Mr. John W. Howell’s death occurred in New York city, July 28, 1937.
+Howell’s death occurred in New York City on July 28, 1937.